interoperable-mobility/principles/docs/about.md

 **[Mobility service providers](definitions.md#mobility_provider)** can:

-  - Interface with other mobility providers to meet riders needs,
+  - Interface with other mobility providers to meet riders' needs,
   - Use the best available data to support analytics and real-time decision-making for their planning, scheduling, and operating needs,
   - Select the best available technology and equipment to provide their service without vendor lock-in, and
   - Easily use their data and data from other mobility providers to increase rider satisfaction and the customer experience through service efficiency and service quality.